aws/copilot-cli/site/content/blogs/apprunner-waf.en.md

 ### Step 4: Populate your Web ACL ARN in `waf.yml`

-Open `waf.yml` and replace `<paste your WAF Web ACL ARN here>` with your the real ARN of your Web ACL resource.
+Open `waf.yml` and replace `<paste your WAF Web ACL ARN here>` with the ARN of your Web ACL resource.
 For example:
 ```yaml
 Resources:
   # Configuration of the WAF Web ACL you want to associate with